 How to Register:

-Registrations REGISTRATION FOR 2016 starting soon!
+Registrations REGISTRATION FOR 2018 has begun!
 Check back often for updates.
 Registration is important for insurance liability, ensuring allergies/medical info is kept accessible, and to get an accurate count of participants.